-Fig. 4 Location of safety signs front panel
+Fig. 3 Location of safety signs front panel

 Item Sign Meaning 6 Severe injury could result from touching the actuator while it is in motion!
 Never switch the machine on without the guard in place over the actuator.
 Switch off and lock out/tag out the power supply disconnecting device and verify the absence of any voltage.
-23 Serious injury or death can result from tampering with this component!
-Never open (dismantle) valves.
-Contact an authorized KAESER service representative.
+23 Serious injury or death can result from tampering with this component! ➤ Never open (dismantle) valves. ➤ Contact an authorized KAESER service representative.
 26 Severe injury could result from touching the coupling while it is rotating!
 Never switch the machine on without the guard in place over the coupling.
-Switch off and lock out/tag out the power supply disconnecting device and verify the absence of any voltage.
+Switch off and lock out/tag out the power supply disconnecting device and verthe absence of any voltage.

-3.8 Safety signs
+Tab.
+23 Safety signs front panel